hvmurphy/Northcoders-News-API/README.md

 Front-end project can be found here: https://github.com/hvmurphy/NC-News

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 Below are a number of packages you will require in order to run this project: